SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

     sdkperf_java.bat -h

-Positive
+> aside positive
-: Replace "sdkperf_java.sh" with "sdkperf" for C or your favourite SDKPerf variant for your API of choice.
+> Replace "sdkperf_java.sh" with "sdkperf" for C or your favourite SDKPerf variant for your API of choice.

 ### 1 Find Try-Me!